ObamaCare Subsidies

 ObamaCare and Medicaid

-In states that have expanded Medicaid, coverage may differ from Silver plan coverage but still provides most benefits such as free preventive care.
-Learn more about Medicaid Expansion.
+In states that have expanded Medicaid, coverage may differ from Silver plan coverage, but it still provides most essential benefits, including free preventive care.
+Learn more about Medicaid Expansion for details on the differences.

-The following video will give you a simple explanation of what ObamaCare Subsidies are and how they work:
+For a simple explanation of what ObamaCare subsidies are and how they work, watch the following video:

 Verify Cost Assistance Each Year

-If you have cost assistance from last year, make sure to verify your income on your state’s marketplace and shop around for plans to ensure you are getting the best value you can.
+If you received cost assistance last year, it’s important to verify your income on your state’s marketplace and shop around for new plans to ensure you’re still getting the best value.
+Income and plan options can change, so reviewing them annually is crucial.

 What Subsidies Do I Have to Pay Back?

-You don’t have to pay back Cost Sharing Reduction Subsidies or Medicaid, but you could end up owing Advanced Premium Tax Credits up to the limit for your income level.
-See details of the Tax Credit form used to pay back Tax Credits.
+You don’t have to repay Cost Sharing Reduction Subsidies or Medicaid, but you may need to repay Advanced Premium Tax Credits up to a certain limit based on your income level.
+This repayment is handled through the Tax Credit form, which adjusts for any excess Advanced Premium Tax Credits received.

 Line 28.
-Repayment Limitation for [this year’s] tax year (subject to change).
-This is limited to certain amounts to ensure that you can’t owe more than you can afford if you received too much in Advanced Premium Tax Credits.
+Repayment Limitation for the current tax year ensures you won’t owe more than you can afford if you received too much in Advanced Premium Tax Credits.
+This amount is subject to change annually.

-TIP: The chart below offers an example, the exact amounts are subject to change each year
+TIP: The chart below provides an example, but note that exact amounts may change each year.

-NOTE: The following Advanced Tax Credit Repayment limit table from form 8692 below is updated for 2022 – 2023.
+NOTE: The following Advanced Tax Credit Repayment limit table from form 8692 below is updated for the 2022 – 2023 tax year.

 Income % of FPL Filing Status: